DEFRA/ai-sdlc-code-analysis-api/README.md

 # ai-sdlc-code-analysis-api

 A FastAPI service for analysing code repositories as part of the AI SDLC project.
-This service provides code analysis capabilities through an API.
+This service provides code analysis capabilities through an API and leverages LangGraph for AI-powered code analysis workflows.

-This is work-in-progress.
-See [To Do List](./TODO.md)

 - [ai-sdlc-code-analysis-api](#ai-sdlc-code-analysis-api)
   - [Requirements](#requirements)